Finding the Best Places to Retire Since 2006!

 Retire in Hernando, Mississippi?

-Overview: Hernando, named after Spanish explorer Hernando de Soto, is a fast growing town about 25 miles south of Memphis, Tennessee.
+Overview: Hernando, named after Spanish explorer Hernando de Soto, is about 25 miles south of Memphis, Tennessee.
 It is home to a sizeable musician population and has been landing on "best places to live" lists in the last few years.

 The town dates from the early 1800s, and it takes pride in its heritage.
 Nicely maintained historic districts with grand antebellum homes stand side by side with modern suburbs, many of which only date from the early-1990s.
 The leafy town center is anchored by the stately red brick courthouse and is where the community meets for outdoor movies, festivals and a weekly farmers' market (which has been named Mississippi's best farmers' market).
 Hernando has been recognized for promoting healthy living, including developing a community garden, installing bicycle lanes and requiring that new neighborhoods include sidewalks.
 There is a city recycling program, and new developments must set aside land for open space.